 But during the coronavirus (COVID-19) pandemic, most borrowers get a reprieve from many of these actions until August 31, 2022.
 Also, borrowers who are delinquent or in default will receive a fresh start—their loans will be automatically returned to good standing, and any delinquency will be cured.
 If, after that time, you go into default on your federal student loans, you might be able to resolve the matter by rehabilitating your loans or consolidating them.

-But FFEL-Program loans held by entities other than the U.S. Department of Education, Perkins loans that aren't held by the U.S. Department of Education, and private student loans aren't included in the suspension.
+But nondefaulted FFEL-Program loans held by entities other than the U.S. Department of Education, Perkins loans that aren't held by the U.S. Department of Education, and private student loans aren't included in the suspension.

 You must submit information about your income, and the servicer will calculate a "reasonable and affordable" monthly payment based on that information and the federal poverty guidelines.
 First, the servicer will find 150% of the poverty level for your family size.
 Then, the servicer will then determine your "discretionary income" by subtracting the amount from your adjusted gross income (AGI) in your most recent tax return.
 The payment will be equal to 15% of your discretionary income.